-Re.: FEE Comments on EFRAG's Draft Comment Letter on IASB Discussion Paper Credit Risk in Liability Measurement
+Re: FEE Comments on IASB Discussion Paper Credit Risk in Liability Measurement

-- (1) FEE (the Federation of European Accountants) is pleased to provide you below with its comments on the EFRAG Draft Comment Letter on the IASB Discussion Paper Credit Risk in Liability Measurement (the "DP"). - (2) A summary of our position is presented below, whereas some further observations and the responses to the questions are included in the appendix to this letter.
-In this approach we follow the EFRAG letter. - (3) As a general remark, we wish to observe that it is in our view important to highlight that this DP involves the discussion of two separate issues: on the one hand the discussion of the definition Fair Value of a liability - always including own credit risk - and on the other hand when and how the Fair Value of the liability should be recognised.
-Another perspective could be to see inclusion of credit risk as a classification issue. - (4) Like EFRAG, we welcome the decision of the IASB to issue a discussion paper on own credit risk since it is one of the most, if not the most, controversial issue in the debate on liability measurement: whether, and if so to what extent, own credit risk should be reflected therein. - (5) We note that the issue of credit risk and the Discussion Paper are related to the IASB ED Fair Value Measurement.
-We may make further observations on own credit risk in our response to that ED.
+- (1) FEE (the Federation of European Accountants) is pleased to provide you below with its comments on the IASB Discussion Paper Credit Risk in Liability Measurement (the "DP"). - (2) As a founding organisation of EFRAG we have also contributed to the EFRAG consultation process by submitting on 31 August 2009 the FEE comments on EFRAG's Draft Comment Letter of 23 July 2009.
+EFRAG has issued its final comment letter on 23 September 2009.
+We have considered the EFRAG Final Comment Letter in our response and made reference to the EFRAG comments where relevant. - (3) A summary of our position is presented below, whereas some further observations and the responses to the questions are included in the appendix to this letter. - (4) As a general remark, we wish to observe that it is in our view important to highlight that this DP involves the discussion of two separate issues: on the one hand the discussion of the definition Fair Value of a liability always including own credit risk and on the other hand when and how the Fair Value of the liability should be recognised.
+Another perspective could be to see inclusion of credit risk as a classification issue.

-- (6) We agree with EFRAG that the relevance and the usefulness of information should be the key driver to decide on a principle to guide whether credit risk should be included in the measurement of liabilities.
+- (5) Like EFRAG, we welcome the decision of the IASB to issue a discussion paper on own credit risk since it is one of the most, if not the most, controversial issue in the debate on liability measurement: whether, and if so to what extent, own credit risk should be reflected therein. - (6) We note that the issue of credit risk and the DP are related to the IASB ED Fair Value Measurement.
+We may make further observations on own credit risk in our response to that ED. - (7) We agree with EFRAG that the relevance and the usefulness of information should be the key driver to decide on a principle to guide whether credit risk should be included in the measurement of liabilities.
 It would be helpful if a clear principle could be developed.
-It would in particular be helpful to obtain users' views in this respect. - (7) FEE supports EFRAG's suggestions that credit risk should only be taken into account in the initial measurement of a liability if an entity's own credit risk is priced into the transaction that gave rise to the initial recognition of a liability.
-Changes in own credit risk should not be taken into account in subsequent measurement of liabilities with the exception of financial liabilities (and possibly also insurance liabilities) which, in accordance with the business model, are expected to be disposed of at Fair Value.
-We recommend that EFRAG also specifically mentions this exception in its cover letter. - (8) We also wish to note that a discussion paper on the measurement of assets and liabilities is expected to be published in the near future as part of Phase C of the Conceptual Framework project.
+It would in particular be helpful to obtain users' views in this respect. - (8) FEE supports EFRAG's suggestions that credit risk should only be taken into account in the initial measurement of a liability if an entity's own credit risk is priced into the transaction that gave rise to the initial recognition of a liability.
+Changes in own credit risk should not be taken into account in subsequent measurement of liabilities with the exception of financial liabilities (and possibly also insurance liabilities) which, in accordance with the business model, are expected to be disposed of at Fair Value. - (9) We also wish to note that a discussion paper on the measurement of assets and liabilities is expected to be published in the near future as part of Phase C of the Conceptual Framework project.
 Accordingly, the views expressed in our response to the DP are tentative, and we may wish to revisit these questions in due course in responding to the consultation on measurement of assets and liabilities.
-We encourage EFRAG to make this point too.